Gramo

 Identified frustrations

-There are too many steps to do simple tasks such as adding supporting artists to a track.
+• There are too many steps to do simple tasks, such as adding supporting artists to a track.

-These simple tasks often require jumping to different sections of the app, even though they are all related.
+• Simple tasks often require jumping to different sections of the app, even though they are all related.

-Not a frustration, but a discovery - Although a variety of sources are used to verify a track, Spotify is used as a main source of truth for track/album information.
+• Although a variety of sources are used to verify a track, Spotify is used as a main source of truth for track/album information.

 My goal was to see how these frustration could be eased for the user.